-At first glance, the company seems as crazy as that of the medieval alchemist Nicolas Flamel, except that it is more to turn lead into gold, but the pollutant into clean energy.
+At first glance, the company seems as crazy as that of the medieval alchemist Nicolas Flamel, except that it is no longer a question of transforming lead into gold, but the polluting agent into clean energy.

-While the Obama administration has made the fight against climate change and the search for clean energy a priority, the company Carbon Sciences, who patented his discoveries, hopes surf mobilizing political and opinion for be the first to meet this challenge.
+While the Obama administration has made the fight against global warming and the search for clean energy a priority, the company Carbon Sciences, which patented its discoveries, hopes to ride the mobilization of policies and opinion for become the first to succeed in this bet.

-This small company in Santa Barbara, California, is willing to build a first pilot plant at the operational level, which could start producing a new generation of biofuels at the end 2010.
+This small company in Santa Barbara, California, says it is ready to build a first pilot plant on an operational scale, which could start producing a new generation biofuel by the end of 2010.

-Its COO Byron Elton explained that it remained for him to find a partner to launch the project.
+Its operational director Byron Elton explained that all he had to do was find a partner to launch the project.

-"Our partner can be anyone who produces a lot of CO2: a coal plant, a cement plant, a refinery ..." he said at a meeting in New York.
+"Our partner can be anyone who produces a lot of CO2: a coal-fired power station, a cement plant, a refinery ..." he said during a meeting in New York.

-If a partnership were sealed within nine months, this new type of biofuel could begin to be produced at the end of 2010, says Elton, while acknowledging that the timeline "could be a little ambitious".
+If a partnership were sealed within nine months, this new type of biofuel could start being produced by the end of 2010, says Elton, while acknowledging that the timetable "could be a little ambitious".
 The technology developed by carbon Sciences uses microorganisms, which it calls "bio-catalysts".
-(Note econologie.com: would this micro algae?)
+(Note from econologie.com: would it be micro algae?)

-At first, it is necessary to "destabilize" the carbon dioxide by mixing it with water.
-Then the microorganisms, protected by specially developed polymer shells, are responsible for redesigning hydrogen and carbon to produce hydrocarbons.
+First you have to "destabilize" the carbon dioxide by mixing it with water.
+Then the micro-organisms, protected by specially developed polymer shells, are responsible for recomposing hydrogen and carbon to produce hydrocarbons.

 The mechanism is the same as that used in nature, during the genesis of hydrocarbons.
-But in the Carbon Sciences process, "biocatalysts are protected and reused, so that gasoline can be produced with a" very, very competitive "cost price.
+But in the Carbon Sciences process, "the biocatalysts are protected and reused, so that gasoline can be produced at a" very, very competitive "cost price.

-Carbon Sciences, a company employing only 8 people, claims to be the most advanced in this research, but it is not alone in exploring this track.
+Carbon Sciences, a listed company employing only 8 people, claims to be the most advanced in this research, but it is not the only one to explore this avenue.

-The researcher-investor Craig Venter, whose team was the first to announce having managed to decode the human genome in 2000, announced in February 2008 that he thought he would succeed in the space of 18 months to produce biofuel " fourth generation ", ie not on an agricultural basis like ethanol, but based on carbon dioxide.
+Investor-researcher Craig Venter, whose team was the first to announce that he had successfully decoded the human genome in 2000, announced in February 2008 that he expected to succeed in the space of 18 months producing biofuel " fourth generation ”, that is to say not on an agricultural basis such as ethanol, but based on carbon dioxide.

-Today the J. Craig Venter Institute boasts especially using advanced algae to decompose and recompose the CO2 hydrocarbons.
+Today, the J. Craig Venter Institute boasts mainly of advances using algae to decompose and recompose CO2 into hydrocarbons.

-These initiatives are of great interest among US officials.
-They are especially popular in the United States that the country derives half of its electricity from coal plants, emitting huge carbon dioxide, the ecological cost is decried as such.
+These initiatives have aroused great interest among American officials.
+They are all the more popular in the United States as the country draws half of its electricity from coal-fired power plants, huge emitters of carbon dioxide, the ecological cost of which is decried as such.

 "The question is not whether we use coal, but how we use it," said influential Democratic Senator Byron Dorgan earlier this month.

-He said that 3,4 billion had been budgeted for this purpose in the economic stimulus package passed earlier this year.
-Carbon Sciences manna which would thoroughly enjoy, according to Byron Elton.
+He said that $ 3,4 billion had been budgeted for this purpose in the economic recovery plan voted earlier this year.
+A windfall that Carbon Sciences would like to take advantage of, according to Byron Elton.